-Hebrews 9:1-3 Then verily the first covenant had also ordinances of divine service, and a worldly sanctuary.
-For there was a tabernacle made; the first [meaning the first room] wherein was the candlestick, and the table, and the showbread; which is called the sanctuary.
-And after the second veil, the tabernacle which is called the Holiest of all.
+Hebrews 9:1-3 Then indeed, even the first covenant had ordinances of divine service, and a earthly sanctuary.
+For a tabernacle was prepared made: the first part [meaning the first room] in which was the lampstand, the table, and the showbread, which is called the sanctuary; and behind the second veil, the part of the tabernacle which is called the Holiest of All.

 You might want to put in the back of your mind again that Paul called the curtain which separated the Holy Place from the Holy of Holies "the second veil."
 That is a correct way to understand that veil.
 It was the second veil.

-Hebrews 9:3-5 And after the second veil, the tabernacle which is called the Holiest of all, which had the golden censer, and the ark of the covenant overlaid round about with gold, wherein was the golden pot that had manna, and Aaron's rod that budded, and the tables of the covenant; and over it the cherubims of glory shadowing the mercy seat; of which we cannot now speak particularly.
+Hebrews 9:3-5 And behind the second veil, the part of the tabernacle which is called the Holiest of All, which had the golden censer, and the ark of the covenant overlaid round about with gold, in which was the golden pot that had the manna, Aaron's rod that budded, and the tablets of the covenant; and above it were the cherubim of glory shadowing the mercy seat.
+Of these things we cannot speak in detail.